qsimeng/wimacs-site/_posts/2025-10-18-adalovelace.md

 ---
 layout: post
 title: News
-subtitle: Welcome to the second Ada Lovelace Day Event!
-You’ll have the opportunity to network with students and faculty members, and leave with connections and confidence that last a lifetime!
+subtitle: Welcome to the Ada Lovelace Day Event.
+You will have the opportunity to network with faculty members, undergraduate, and graduate students, return with connections and confidence that last a lifetime!
 thumbnail-img: /assets/img/ada_1.png
 ---